-The Board recognizes the importance of maintaining a sound system of risk management and internal control in order to safeguard shareholders' investment and the Group's assets.
-The Board affirms its overall responsibility for reviewing the adequacy and integrity of the Group's system of risk management and internal control.
+The Board recognizes the importance of maintaining a sound system of risk management and internal control in order to safeguard shareholders' investments and the Group's assets.
+The Board acknowledges its overall responsibility for reviewing the adequacy and integrity of the Group's system of risk management and internal control.
 The system of risk management and internal control covers risk management procedures, financial, organisational, management information system, operational and compliance controls.

-However, due to limitations that are inherent in any system of risk management and internal control, it must be noted that these systems are designed to manage rather than to eliminate risk of failure in meeting business objectives.
-In other words, such systems can only provide reasonable and not absolute assurance against material error, misstatement or loss.
+However, due to the limitations that are inherent in any system of risk management and internal control, it must be noted that these systems are designed to manage rather than to eliminate the risk of failure in meeting the Group's business objectives.
+In other words, such systems can only provide a reasonable and not absolute assurance against material misstatement or loss.